Malachov/mypythontools/README.md

 It's called mypythontools, but it's also made for you...

 Can be used as python library.
-Things like building the application with pyinstaller, incrementing version, generating rst files for sphinx docs, pushing to GitHub or deploying to Pypi or other CI/CD functionality, creating config module or plot data is matter of calling one function or clicking one button (e.g. Vs code task).
+Things like building the application with pyinstaller, incrementing version, generating rst files for sphinx docs, pushing to GitHub or deploying to PyPi or other CI/CD functionality, creating config module or plot data is matter of calling one function or clicking one button (e.g. Vs code task).

 Many projects - one codebase.